Miguel Zacarías: Biography

 Miguel Zacarías Nogaim was born to Elías Melhem Zacarías and María Nogaim, who immigrated to Mexico in 1905 and soon thereafter received Mexican citizenship.
 His generally accepted birth year is 1905, although some sources show him being born in 1908.

-Zacarías attended primary school in Mexico City and secondary school (high school) in the United States.
+Zacarías attended primary school in Mexico City and secondary school in the United States.
 He traveled to Lebanon for university studies; while there he became fluent in French, Italian, and Arabic; he also immersed himself in French literature.

 In 1927 Zacarías returned to Mexico City, and started a real-estate business.
 He had always been a fan of movies, and seeing the appearance of talkies at the end of 1927, he began looking for ways to enter the business himself.
 He submitted several screenplays without success, so he moved to the United States to pursue his dream.
 He studied directing, composition, photography, scenography and dramatic arts at Columbia University.

 He worked in New York City in Malcom Laboratories, where he made several significant acquaintances from the cinematic world.
 Zacarías returned to Mexico in 1932 and with his brother founded the production company Latino Films.
 He produced, directed and edited Sobre las Olas.
 He then partnered with Juan Bustillo Oro and Fernando de Fuentes to found the production company Grovas y Diana Films.
 He developed an efficient directing method - having the screenplays recorded beforehand, so he could quickly work with actors to improve their approach and technique.
 He worked with Mario Moreno Cantinflas, Emilio Azcárraga Vidaurreta, and Howard Hughes to construct Los Estudios Churubusco.